 That is the real issue.
 That is the issue that will continue in this country when these poor tongues of Judge Douglas and myself shall be silent.
 It is the eternal struggle between these two principles-right and wrong-throughout the world.
 They are the two principles that have stood face to face from the beginning of time; and will ever continue to struggle.
 The one is the common right of humanity and the other the divine right of kings.
 It is the same principle in whatever shape it develops itself.
 It is the same spirit that says, “You work and toil and earn bread, and I’ll eat it.”
 No matter in what shape it comes, whether from the mouth of a king who seeks to bestride the people of his own nation and live by the fruit of their labor, or from one race of men as an apology for enslaving another race, it is the same tyrannical principle.
 I was glad to express my gratitude at Quincy, and I re-express it here to Judge Douglas-that he looks to no end of the institution of slavery.
 That will help the people to see where the struggle really is.
 It will hereafter place with us all men who really do wish the wrong may have an end.
 And whenever we can get rid of the fog which obscures the real question-when we can get Judge Douglas and his friends to avow a policy looking to its perpetuation-we can get out from among that class of men and bring them to the side of those who treat it as a wrong.
 Then there will soon be an end of it, and that end will be its “ultimate extinction.”

 Many people like to confuse the issues of opposing slavery and advocating racial equality.
 Apparently they believe that one cannot oppose slavery without advocating racial equality across the board (as did Stephen A. Douglas), and so they conclude that if one can demonstrate that someone does not believe in racial equality, they must not be opposed to slavery, at least on moral grounds.
-Yet in the nineteenth century many white antislavery politicians did not have that problem.
-Many antislavery politicians did not have any problem resolving their opposition to slavery with a belief in black inferiority.
+Yet in the nineteenth century many white antislavery politicians did not have any problem resolving their opposition to slavery with a belief in black inferiority.
 However, they did not see black inferiority as justifying the enslavement of blacks, and on this they differed from many white southerners.

 Abraham Lincoln’s racial attitudes will continue to be a subject of discussion and debate, but let’s not confuse those attitudes (and their evolution over time) with his relentless characterization of slavery as morally wrong.
 He recognized that the political institutions of the nation, especially the Constitution, restricted him in what he could do in terms of policy, and he was able to distinguish between his personal preferences and what he believed he was empowered to do.
 Ironically in war Lincoln found himself empowered to do what he believed he could not do in peace, but that’s a story for another day.